rollerworks/search/README.md

 Including grouping and nesting for the best possible result.

-And to keep performance at a high rate, each search condition can be easily stored in a persist or session-based cache.
+And to keep performance at a high rate, each search condition can be easily stored in a persistent or session-based cache.
 On top of that each condition processor provides it's own specialized caching mechanise to further reduce overhead.

 *In practice this means that the generated (SQL) query for the DB or index is cached.*